A Better Angle on Hadron Transverse Momentum Distributions at the EIC

 \sectionPaper{Experimental sensitivity} To show the improvement that $q_*$ makes for TMD analyses, we use \texttt{Pythia~8.306}~\cite{Bierlich:2022pfr} to simulate $e^- p \to e^- X$ at $18 \times 275 \GeV^2$, disabling QED corrections.
 We select on $h=\pi^+$ and apply the following cuts (``SIDIS cuts''):

 Scaled to an integrated EIC luminosity of $10 \fb^{-1}$, this results in a sample with $N_{\pi^+} = 4.18 \times 10^8$.
-We first assess the expected event-level detector resolution of $q_*$ compared to $P_{hT}$.
-To model the detector resolution, we apply Gaussian smearing to the final-state electron and hadron momenta, assuming a tracking detector that matches the performance given in \refcite{AbdulKhalek:2021gbh}: a resolution of $\sigma_p/p = 0.05\% \, p/\!\GeV \oplus 0.5\%$ on the momentum $p = \abs{\vec{p\mkern-2mu}\mkern2mu}$ of charged particles in the central barrel region $\abs{\eta} < 1$, $0.05\% \,p/\!\GeV \oplus 1\%$ in the inner endcap $1 < \abs{\eta} < 2.5$, and $0.1\% \,p/\!\GeV \oplus 2\%$ in the outer endcap $2.5 < \abs{\eta} < 3.5$.
+We first assess the expected detector resolution of $q_*$ compared to $P_{hT}$.
+We apply Gaussian smearing to the final-state electron and hadron momenta, assuming a tracking detector that matches the performance given in \refcite{AbdulKhalek:2021gbh}: a resolution of $\sigma_p/p = 0.05\% \, p/\!\GeV \oplus 0.5\%$ on the momentum $p = \abs{\vec{p\mkern-2mu}\mkern2mu}$ of charged particles in the central barrel region $\abs{\eta} < 1$, $0.05\% \,p/\!\GeV \oplus 1\%$ in the inner endcap $1 < \abs{\eta} < 2.5$, and $0.1\% \,p/\!\GeV \oplus 2\%$ in the outer endcap $2.5 < \abs{\eta} < 3.5$.
 A particle is forward (backward) if it has $1<|\eta|<3.5$ and $\eta > 0$ ($\eta < 0$).
 We assume a fixed angular resolution of $\sigma_\theta = \sigma_\phi = 0.001$.
-We ignore the electromagnetic calorimeter as its $e^-$ energy resolution is expected to be a factor of two worse than the tracking resolution for the relevant energies and central or inner-endcap detector~\cite{AbdulKhalek:2021gbh}.
+We ignore the electromagnetic calorimeter as its $e^-$ energy resolution is expected to be a factor of two worse than the tracker~\cite{AbdulKhalek:2021gbh}.